george-poole/LUCiFEx/README.md

 ## Demos

-See `demo/` for notebooks and scripts.
-The A-notebooks are more application-focussed with examples from fluid mechanics and porous media, whereas the B-notebooks illustrate technical details from the `lucifex` package.
+See `demo/` for notebooks and scripts, which are divided into three categories: *A* (application-focussed with examples of PDEs from fluid mechanics and porous media), *L* (technical details from the `lucifex` package), and *N* (numerical methods for solving time-dependent problems in fluid mechanics).

 ## TODO List